Into the Fields

 When will applicants be notified of selection and placement?

-Interns will receive a stipend of $1,600, and a scholarship of $1,700.
+Interns will receive a stipend of $4250.
 SAF is responsible for paying each intern.
-Interns receive their stipend in two installments, one at the orientation and one at the mid-retreat.
-Interns receive their scholarship at the completion of the program.
+Interns receive their stipend in three installments, one at the orientation, one at mid-retreat, and one at final retreat.

 How does the fundraising work?